 How are ACCUPLACER scores used?

-ACCUPLACER is not used like a traditional test.
-There is generally no "passing score."
-Rather, ACCUPLACER scores indicate areas in which students are strong and areas in which they may need more help in.
+ACCUPLACER is used for program admission requirements and placement into college-level English and math courses.
+ACCUPLACER scores indicate areas in which students are strong and areas in which they may need more help in.
 NDSCS will use the results from ACCUPLACER test(s) to prepare a course of study that will be appropriate, relevant and meaningful for students.

 Can I prepare for the ACCUPLACER Test?

 Yes, you can become familiar with the format of the test to better understand what the test will look like before testing.
 Testers are encouraged to review the ACCUPLACER test resources:

 NDSCS uses the following ACCUPLACER placement tests:

 There is no charge for NDSCS students to take the ACCUPLACER test the first time at NDSCS.
 The testing fee for Non-NDSCS students is $20.

 What if my ACCUPLACER scores are better than my ACT scores?